ssss12315/rainmaker/README.md

 # Rainmaker

+> Rainmaker is a Rust CLI for **high-throughput token distribution, NFT minting, and Uniswap V3 swaps** on Monad testnet/mainnet with configurable TPS and batching.

 A Rust tool for distributing native tokens, minting NFTs, and executing swaps with configurable throughput

 ## Quick Start